peerkar/liferay-gsearch/README.md

 This application requires version 2.1.0 of the Soy portlet bridge.
 If you are using Liferay DXP service pack bundles, the minimum requirement is SP5.

+Some of the features require the custom Elasticsearch adapter.

 If you are interested to get this to work with CE, please take a look at the FAQ below.

 # About Project Modules